muncus/book-club-library/README.md

 # Library experiments

-This repo contains some of my experiments with libraries (as in books).
+This repo contains some of my experiments with Book libraries.

 I like to loan out my books, so they can be read by more people!
 I am building tools to make loaning out books easier.

+I'm also in a book swap club, and we trade a lot of books around.

+This app is intended for use from mobile phones, as it uses the links with the [zxing](github.com/zxing/zxing) protocol to scan barcodes.
+These links will not work as intended on a non-mobile computer.

 note: zxing can be used to scan barcode, and include it in a web request: https://github.com/zxing/zxing/wiki/Scanning-From-Web-Pages